PieterbasNagengast/Azure-HubSpoke-LabBuilder/README.md

 ## Description

-This Lab Builder is built for testing, training, learning, reproduce and demo purposes which allows for quickly repeatable deployments of a Azure Hub & Spoke topology.
+This Lab Builder is built for testing, training, learning, reproduce and demo purposes which allows for quickly repeatable deployments of Azure Hub & Spoke topology.
 All components like: Azure Virtual Machines, Azure Firewalls, Azure Virtual Network Gateways, Azure Bastion Hosts and the number of Spokes are optional making this deployment suitable for every scenario!

+**New Multi-Region Support**: Deploy across multiple Azure regions with automatic cross-region connectivity, global VNET peering, and cross-region VPN tunnels for comprehensive multi-region testing scenarios.

-Optionaly you can deploy:
+Optionally you can deploy:

 - Azure Firewall (Standard or Premium) in the Hub (VNET or vWAN) incl.
 Route table
 - Azure Virtual network manager (AVNM) with Hub & Spoke topology and optionally Directly Connected network group.